Who is eligible for this course?

 First responders and other public safety personnel (PSP) 18+ residing in NB, NS, ON, PEI, QC, or SK who want to improve their overall mental health and wellbeing.

-This course is not suitable for those with severe substance use, psychosis, mania, or suicidal thoughts.
+This course is not suitable for those with severe substance use, psychosis, mania, or high risk of suicide.

 Why sign up?

-Optional Therapist Support: Optional therapist support through secure emails and occasional phone check-ins.
+- Therapist Options: Optional therapist care through secure online messaging, emails, and occasional phone check-ins.

-Extra Resources: More information about PSP-related concerns such as sleep, grief, supporting a colleague, and more!
+- Additional Resources: More information about PSP-related concerns such as anger, communication, beliefs, problem solving, and more!

 Can I enroll if I’ve already taken a PSPNET course?